ekoops/domain_adaptive_visual_object_detection/README.md

 The Colab notebook used in this work is available [here](progettoML.ipynb).
-Notice that, in order to replicate this work on the Colab platform, the instructions available in [Usage](#usage) regarding folders and symlinks creation or environment variables definition, has to be adapted with appropriate actions on Colab notebook and on the connected Google Drive.
+Notice that, in order to replicate this work on the Colab platform, the instructions available in [Usage](#usage) regarding folders and symlinks creation or environment variables definition, have to be adapted with appropriate actions on Colab notebook and on the connected Google Drive.

 ## Usage

 ### Download datasets
 Please go to `datasets` directory and follow the instructions.
-After you have done the Pascal VOC datasets and the Clipart1k dataset will be available in `datasets/VOC` and `datasets/CLIPART`
+After you have done, the Pascal VOC datasets and the Clipart1k dataset will be available in `datasets/VOC` and `datasets/CLIPART`

 ### Download SSD implementation
-The following command will download our customize SSD PyTorch implementation based on [lufficc/SSD](https://github.com/lufficc/SSD)
+The following command will download our custom SSD PyTorch implementation based on [lufficc/SSD](https://github.com/lufficc/SSD)
 ```
 bash download_SSD.sh
 ```

 ### Download CycleGAN implementation
-The following command will download our customize CycleGAN PyTorch implementation based on [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+The following command will download our custom CycleGAN PyTorch implementation based on [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 ```
 bash download_CycleGAN.sh
 ```

 ### Download AdaIN implementation
-The following command will download our customize AdaIN PyTorch implementation based on [naoto0804/pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN)
+The following command will download our custom AdaIN PyTorch implementation based on [naoto0804/pytorch-AdaIN](https://github.com/naoto0804/pytorch-AdaIN)
 ```
 bash download_AdaIN.sh